linuxforphp/flare-smart-contracts/deployment/chain-config/README.md

     non circulating supply that the foundation holds.

 ## Deployment options settings

-- `deployDistributionContract` -
-    Whether `Distribution` contract should be deployed

 - `deployDummyXAssetTokensAndMinters` -
     Whether dummy FAsset tokens should be deployed.
 Option with `true` is used for dev testing.